smartcontractkit/chainlink/.changeset/funny-monkeys-heal.md

 ---

 #changed:
-AUTO-10539: improve offchain config length check
+AUTO-10539: adjust logging for offchain config and gas control